 Accessibility

-Towards Inclusive publishing in Europe
+Towards Inclusive publishing

 It is upsetting that to date, persons with reading disabilities have access to no more than 10% of the yearly book production, from specific adaptations made by inclusive associations: the term “book famine” has been coined some years ago to describe this fact.